-- Setting the passive wrist joints to a fixed position either with glue or a transparent or white duct tape. - Protecting the fingers with white finger protectors provided by Aldebaran or with transparent or white duct tape. - For NAO versions that require a memory stick to remain in the head during operation, alternate memory sticks may be used instead of the Aldebaran supplied memory sticks.
+- Setting the passive wrist joints to a fixed position either with glue or a transparent or white duct tape. - Protecting the fingers with white finger protectors provided by the manufacturer or with transparent or white duct tape. - A memory stick may remain in the head during operation.
+Only ordinary USB flash memory keys that sit flush or recessed to the head casing may be utilized.
+Other USB dongles or devices, as well as memory sticks that are not flush or recessed, are not permitted.